Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Conclusion

 \section{Conclusion}

-We consider tasks when an A/B test experimenter not only needs to test whether the treatment plan is better than the control, but also needs to recommend an optimal choice of value for the treatment parameter to use for the treatment plan.
-However, we find that classical optimization algorithms, despite of their fast convergence rates under convexity assumptions, do not come with a central limit theorem that can be used to construct asymptotically valid confidence intervals.
+We consider dual tasks of optimization and statistical inference for a class of simulation optimization tasks.
+We find that classical optimization algorithms, despite of their fast convergence rates under convexity assumptions, do not come with a central limit theorem with vanishing bias that can be used to construct asymptotically valid confidence intervals.
 We provide a new optimization algorithm that on one hand maintains the same fast convergence rate under convexity assumptions and on the other hand permits the establishment of a valid central limit theorem.
-Future work may includes the extension to provide valid inference for adaptive A/B tests joint with non-convex optimization.